diningPhilosopher64/matlab-proxy/Advanced-Usage.md

 ### Custom MATLAB Code

-Use the environment variable `MWI_CUSTOM_MATLAB_CODE` to specify any custom MATLAB code that you wish to be executed at the startup of MATLAB when using matlab-proxy.
-When this environment variable is set, matlab-proxy will execute this code immediately upon MATLAB's start.
+To specify MATLAB code that runs automatically when you start MATLAB using `matlab-proxy`, use the environment variable `MWI_CUSTOM_MATLAB_CODE`.

-This might be useful in the following situations:
+This might be useful when you want to:

-1. When certain directories need to be added to MATLAB's search path before executing any scripts.
+1. Add a directory to the MATLAB search path before you run a script.
-2. When specific constants are required to be present in the workspace every time.
+2. Set a constant in the workspace.
-3. When additional information or startup commands need to be passed to MATLAB through the matlab-proxy-app.
+3. Pass additional information or startup commands to MATLAB through the matlab-proxy-app.

-Example usage:
+For example, use the command
 ```bash
 env MWI_CUSTOM_MATLAB_CODE="c1=124, c2='xyz', addpath('C:\Windows\Temp')" matlab-proxy-app
 ```

-This sets up two variables, c1 and c2, with values 124 and 'xyz' respectively, and adds the directory C:\Windows\Temp to MATLAB's search path.
+to set variables `c1` and `c2`, with values `124` and `'xyz'`, respectively, and add the directory `C:\Windows\Temp` to the MATLAB search path.

-**NOTE**: If you restart MATLAB using the 'restart MATLAB' button within the same matlab proxy session, the MATLAB code provided will run at the beginning again.
-This process will repeat until the code is removed from the environment variable, or you start the proxy application from a new terminal session that doesn't have this environment variable set.
+Note: If you restart your `matlab-proxy` session using the 'restart MATLAB' button, the code specified in `MWI_CUSTOM_MATLAB_CODE` runs again.
+This continues until you modify the environment variable, or start `matlab-proxy` from a new terminal session where you have not set the environment variable.

 ----